AstroNvim/docs/src/content/docs/recipes/status.md

 }
 ```

 This will give us a simple component where the background changes colors with each mode and displays the text of the current mode.
-If we want to make this component a bit prettier and add surrounding characters, we can use the `require("astronvim.utils.status").utils.surround` function with our component to do this.
+If we want to make this component a bit prettier and add surrounding characters, we can use the `require("astroui.status").utils.surround` function with our component to do this.
 This surround method also handles setting the highlight group so we no longer need to set that inside of our component.
 An example of this would be:

 ```diff lang="lua"
 local status = require("astroui.status")